NeginAz/mafia_game/README.md

 # Mafia Game Implementation in C++

 ### Overview: <br>
 This project is an implementation of the classic Mafia game in C++.
 In this game, players are randomly assigned different roles: Joker, Villager, Detective, Doctor, RouinTan, Mafia, GodFather, and Silencer.
 Players perform actions based on their roles to either uncover the Mafia members or eliminate all the Villagers.

+This project is a C++ object-oriented system designed to assist the "god" in moderating the Mafia game.
+The system provides a comprehensive solution for managing multiple games across different rooms simultaneously, allowing the god to assign roles, track game events, and perform necessary calculations to determine game outcomes.

+The Mafia game involves various roles, including Joker, Villager, Detective, Doctor, RouinTan, Mafia, GodFather, and Silencer, which are randomly assigned to players.
+The system is designed with a flexible class structure: a Game class that manages Room instances, where each room hosts players with different roles.

+A base class User underpins the system, with derived classes representing the different player roles, such as Villager, Mafia, and Joker.
+Further specializations include roles like Detective, Doctor, and RouinTan derived from the Villager class, and GodFather and Silencer derived from the Mafia class.
+This design ensures that the god can effectively manage the game, providing a seamless and organized experience for all participant

 ### Roles: <br>